The Unbearable Weight of Massive Talent

 The Unbearable Weight of Massive Talent is a 2022 American action comedy film directed by Tom Gormican, who co-wrote the screenplay with Kevin Etten.
-It stars Nicolas Cage as a fictionalized version of himself, along with a supporting cast including Pedro Pascal, Sharon Horgan, Ike Barinholtz, Alessandra Mastronardi, Jacob Scipio, Neil Patrick Harris and Tiffany Haddish.
-Filming began in Croatia on October 5, 2020.
+It stars Nicolas Cage as a fictionalized version of himself, along with a supporting cast including Pedro Pascal, Sharon Horgan, Ike Barinholtz, Alessandra Mastronardi, Jacob Scipio, Neil Patrick Harris, Tiffany Haddish and Caroline Boulton.

 The film premiered at South by Southwest on March 12, 2022, and was released in the United States on April 22, 2022, by Lionsgate.
-It received generally positive reviews from critics, with praise for the performances and chemistry of Cage and Pascal, but performed poorly at the box office, grossing only $29.1 million against its $30 million budget.
+It received generally positive reviews from critics, with praise for the performances and chemistry of Cage and Pascal, and grossed $29 million against its $30 million budget.

 Plot

 Hollywood actor Nicolas "Nick" Cage is struggling with his career after being passed over for several major film roles and is constantly pestered and tormented by "Nicky", who appears to him as his younger (and more successful) self.
 His relationship with his ex-wife Olivia and daughter Addy is also marred by years of emotional neglect.

-Losing a key film role and following an embarrassing event at Addy's birthday party, Nick plans to retire from acting.
-He decides to accept a vague offer of $1 million from his agent Richard Fink that involves going to Majorca to meet billionaire playboy Javi Gutierrez and to be the guest of honor at his birthday.
+Losing a key film role and following an embarrassing event at Addy's birthday party, Nick announces his plans to retire from acting.
+He decides to accept a vague offer of $1 million from his agent Richard Fink involving going to Mallorca to meet billionaire playboy Javi Gutiérrez, to be the guest of honor at his birthday.

-Upon meeting Javi, Nick is initially annoyed by his neediness and insistence that they create an improvisational movie based on a script he wrote, but is soon inspired by Javi's determination, and the two of them quickly bond over their surprisingly shared love of films such as The Cabinet of Dr. Caligari and Paddington 2 (the latter of which Nick watches for the first time with Javi).
+Upon meeting Javi, Nick is initially annoyed by his neediness and insistence that they create an improvisational movie based on a script he wrote, but is soon inspired by Javi's determination.
+The two quickly bond over their surprisingly shared love of films such as The Cabinet of Dr. Caligari and Paddington 2 (the latter of which Nick watches for the first time with Javi).

 Soon after, Nick is confronted by CIA agents Vivian and Martin.
-They suspect that Javi, who they claim made his fortune through arms dealing, is behind the kidnapping of Maria, the daughter of a Catalan anti-crime politician, with the hope that he will drop out of an upcoming election.
+They suspect that Javi, who they claim made his fortune through arms dealing, is behind the kidnapping of María Delgado.
+She is the daughter of a Catalan anti-crime politician, who he hopes to pressure to drop out of an upcoming election.
 Nick insists that his acting instincts would've detected if Javi was a criminal, but he eventually decides to help the CIA with the mission.

-After successfully rigging the cameras in Javi's compound, Nick attends a party where he announces his collaboration with Javi on a new movie, as an excuse to stay on the compound long enough to find Maria.
+After successfully rigging the cameras in Javi's compound, Nick attends Javi's birthday party, where he announces his collaboration with Javi on a new movie as an excuse to stay on the compound long enough to find María.
 After a misadventure involving LSD, Nick and Javi decide that their movie should be about their relationship.

 Nick later discovers that Javi keeps a shrine room dedicated to all of his movies, including a wax figure of his character Castor Troy from the film Face/Off, complete with identical golden pistols.
 Vivian suggests that Nick includes a kidnapping in their script, to get Javi's reaction to it.